Federal impeachment in the United States: List of federal impeachments

-Of the 21 impeachments by the House, eight defendants were convicted and removed from office, four cases did not come to trial because the individuals had left office and the Senate did not pursue the case, and nine ended in acquittal.
+Of the 22 impeachments by the House, eight defendants were convicted and removed from office, four cases did not come to trial because the individuals had left office and the Senate did not pursue the case, and nine ended in acquittal.
 To date, every convicted official was a federal judge.
 Of the eight to have been convicted and removed, three were disqualified from ever holding federal office again by the Senate.
 One of the remaining five is former congressman Alcee Hastings (D-Florida), who was convicted and removed from office as a federal judge in 1989, but was not barred from holding federal office, only to be elected to the United States House of Representatives in 1992, a seat he held until his death on April 6, 2021.

 No president impeached by the House has been convicted by the Senate.
 In two cases, a Senate majority voted to convict an impeached president, but the vote fell short of the required two-thirds majority and therefore the impeached president was not convicted.
 The two instances where this happened were the Senate trial of Andrew Johnson in 1868 (where Johnson escaped conviction by one vote), and the second Senate trial of Donald Trump in 2021, where Trump missed conviction by 10 votes.

 The following table lists federal officials who were impeached.
 Blue highlight indicates presidents of the United States.

-Other impeachment investigations
+Examples of other impeachment investigations

-The House of Representatives has initiated impeachment proceedings 63 times since 1789.
+The House of Representatives has initiated impeachment proceedings many times.

 An impeachment process against Richard Nixon was commenced, but not completed, as he resigned from office before the full House voted on the articles of impeachment.
 To date, no president or vice president has been removed from office by impeachment and conviction.

-Below is an incomplete list of impeachment investigations that did not lead to formal charges passing the House.
+Below is an incomplete list of some of the notable impeachment investigations that did not lead to formal charges passing the House.
 Blue highlight indicates President of the United States.

 There have been several unsuccessful attempts to initiate impeachment proceedings against presidents, including John Tyler (impeachment defeated in the House, 83–127), George W. Bush, and Barack Obama.